 Electrical grade aluminum busbar material also known as ec grade aluminum busbar.
 Compared to copper busbars aluminium offers a weight and cost save, but requires an increase in cross-sectional area of ~62%.
 Hence aluminium busbars need more volume for packaging.

-The gradient of the “straight line fit” shows that 6A/mm2 is a rough estimate for copper busbar size.
+The gradient of the “straight line fit” shows that 5.9A/mm2 is a rough estimate for copper busbar size.
+However, to be on the safe side of this I would initially size at 5A/mm2 before doing the detailed electrothermal analysis.

 In reality the connecting surfaces are not perfectly flat.
 The surface roughness will effectively reduce the actual electrical contact area.